-Ashley’s legacy lives on now, 35 years later, as the sport has become popular worldwide.
+Ashley’s legacy lives on now, decades later, as the sport has become popular worldwide.
 People and their dogs on at least four continents organize competitions and enjoy the simple joy of a disc in flight, and that terrific rush (for the dogs) of the catch at the end!

 Requirements to compete

 Dogs of all kinds can play frisbee.
 In fact, dogs from animal shelters and rescue groups can excel at frisbee.
 Numerous world champions were originally rescued from shelters.
 Many of the problems that put dogs into shelters and rescue groups, such as hyperactivity, aggression, or destructive or neurotic behavior, are often attributes that can be positively channeled into a sport like frisbee.
 To put it shortly: these dogs simply need a consistent job to do.
 Many frisbee dogs also “cross-train” in other dog sports, including dog agility, flyball, sheepdog trials, and obedience.

 Part of the popularity of the sport is its accessibility.
 All that is necessary to enjoy it is a level grassy playing area, a dog, and a frisbee.
 Also, a little imagination is an extra plus for Freestyle.
 It is estimated that over one million dogs play frisbee in the United States alone, though only a small percentage participate in organized competitions.